 - You will hear from us within a few days.

 Executive Director: Don Ganske

-President-elect: Kerik Cox (Cornell University)
+President: Kerik Cox (Cornell University)

 Secretary/Treasure: Chris Bergh (Virginia Tech)